jnozzi/cocoadev.com/markdown/NSWindow.md

-The General/NSWindow class takes care of keyboard navigation, the field editor, and the default General/NSUndoManager.
+The NSWindow class takes care of keyboard navigation, the field editor, and the default NSUndoManager.

-See Apple's documentation at http://developer.apple.com/documentation/Cocoa/Conceptual/General/WinPanel/index.html.
+See Apple's documentation at http://developer.apple.com/documentation/Cocoa/Conceptual/WinPanel/index.html.

 Other useful pages:

-* General/GettingTheParentWindow
+* GettingTheParentWindow
-* General/BorderlessWindow
+* BorderlessWindow
-* General/NSWindowLevel
+* NSWindowLevel
-* General/SubclassingNSWindow
+* SubclassingNSWindow

 ----

-The Undo menu item sends the **undo:** General/ActionMethod to the General/FirstResponder.
-None of the built-in classes declare a public **undo:** method (though General/NSUndoManager does declare **undo** -- note the missing colon).
+The Undo menu item sends the **undo:** ActionMethod to the FirstResponder.
+None of the built-in classes declare a public **undo:** method (though NSUndoManager does declare **undo** -- note the missing colon).
 So how is it that the Undo menu item works?

-It turns out that General/NSWindow declares an **undo:** message privately, and thus is the default first responder for the Undo menu item.
+It turns out that NSWindow declares an **undo:** message privately, and thus is the default first responder for the Undo menu item.
 It also declares **validateMenuItem:** to set the Undo menu item title.

 ----

-The     setExcludedFromWindowsMenu: method doesn't appear to work with General/NSPanel.
+The     setExcludedFromWindowsMenu: method doesn't appear to work with NSPanel.
 They are always excluded from the Windows menu.

 ----